I independently & honestly review all of my travel recommendations. If you click on links I provide, I may receive compensation

 The sake meter value measures the sweetness or dryness of each variety compared to water.

-The rice polishing ratio signifies how much of the rice grain was left after polishing.
-The lower the polishing ratio, the less of the grain remaining, which generally correlates to a higher cost thanks to more rice being required for brewing.
-However, taste is a matter of preference, so some will prefer sake with a higher polishing ratio, which leaves more of the outer layers, thus providing a fuller flavor.
+The rice polishing ratio indicates the percentage of the rice grain that remains after polishing.
+The lower the polishing ratio, the less of the grain remaining, which generally correlates to a higher cost, thanks to more rice being required for brewing.
+However, taste is a matter of preference, so some will prefer sake with a higher polishing ratio, which retains more of the outer layers, thus providing a fuller flavor.

 sake rice polishing ratio 700x525